ba-ddou/cbh-take-home-project/Ticket_Breakdown.md

 **Currently, the id of each Agent on the reports we generate is their internal database id.
 We'd like to add the ability for Facilities to save their own custom ids for each Agent they work with and use that id when generating reports for them.**

 Based on the information given, break this ticket down into 2-5 individual tickets to perform.
 Provide as much detail for each ticket as you can, including acceptance criteria, time/effort estimates, and implementation details.
 Feel free to make informed guesses about any unknown details - you can't guess "wrong".

 You will be graded on the level of detail in each ticket, the clarity of the execution plan within and between tickets, and the intelligibility of your language.
 You don't need to be a native English speaker, but please proof-read your work.

 ## Your Breakdown Here

+### Migration script

+- Create a new `customAgentIds` association table with 3 columns (facility id, agent id & custom agent id).

+- Write a migration script to read data from the shifts table use to seed data into the the new `customAgentIds` association table

+- the custom agent id value must be set to the agent id by default (internal database id & the agent's primary key).

+### Agents Entity & GET endpoint

+- A new `customId` property must be added to the Agent entity.
+- Whenever the agents list is requests from a certain facility (a logged in facility admin), the custom agent id corressponding to that facility must be retrieved from the `customAgentIds` association table and appended to agent object.

+### Interface update

+- Display the new agent `customId` property in the agent info component.
+- Allow editing the `customId` property in the agent info update form.

+### PDF generation

+- Use the agent id & the facility id to retrieve the `customId` from the `customAgentIds` association table
+- Display the `customId` instead of the `agentId` in the generated shift reports.